nastaiza14/Computational-syntax/README.md

 - I	(topic)	concert	in(loc)	she	to(dat)	rose	(object)	give.

 Something like: I (in the concert) (to she) a rose give (will give).

+Example:
+- It is impossible to cross that limit. / - Crossing that limit is impossible.
+- あの  境界  を  超える  こと  が  無理  です。
+- ano kyoukai wo koeru koto ga muri desu.
+- that limit (object) cross (nominalizer) (topic) impossible is(polite copula).

+Clausal subject can be build by ussing a sort of nominalizer (koto = thing), then the respective particle for the possition (subject or object) is added.

 - - - - - -